 As well as the channels that are built into Zendesk products, you can also add apps that offer additional channels by connecting to many popular platforms on the web.
 These apps let your agents respond to messages, reviews and comments just like they do with any other ticket.

-Remember, you can also use the Zendesk APIs and the Mobile SDK to create your own channels.
+Remember, you can also use the Channel framework to create your own channels.